goblimey/ntripcaster/README.md

 If you do need to run your own, read on.

-Docker provides a ready-made predictable environent called a container in which you can build and run software.
-Without it, you would have to use the right one of dozens of ways to achieve the same effect, depending on how your computer is set up.

 ## Domain and Server
 To run the caster, you need a server on the Internet with a well-known IP address.
 That means you need to own an Internet domain.
 You can obtain one from various domain registrars such as [namecheap](https://www.namecheap.com/)